NoelProKillerYT/Cometa/README.md

-# Cometa Discord Bot</b>
+# COMETA and COMETA Music Discord Bot</b>

-A repository for the discord bot Cometa
+A repository for the discord bot COMETA and COMETA Music

 # <b>Links</b>